For more information related to Member travel, contact Financial Services at 250-356-8586.

 Out-of-Constituency Travel Guidelines

 Members may undertake work-related travel throughout the province, provided the travel is reasonable and justifiable.
 Eligible types of travel may include trips to Victoria, travel to attend meetings outside of the constituency, or travel with a parliamentary committee.
-In all cases, Members are issued a travel card for their out-of-constituency travel and may claim reasonable and actual expenses:
+In all cases, Members are issued and strongly encouraged to use a travel card for their out-of-constituency travel and may claim reasonable and actual expenses:

 |Eligible Travel Expenses||